What's New

 • Book

-This allow you to retrieve them independently from each other:
+This gives you the ability to retrieve them independently from each other:

 let authorBooks = AuthorBooks(